Saul-Mirone/saul-mirone.github.io/content/blog/a-complete-guide-to-typescript-decorator/index.md

 # Evaluation

 ## Timing
-Decorators evaluate only one time when apply.
+Decorators evaluate only one once when a class definition is .
 For example:

 ```typescript
 function f(C) {